Computer Science (CSCI)

 This course provides an investigation into how to model and implement intelligent behavior using computers.
 Topics include search algorithms, reasoning, heuristics, game trees, knowledge representation and machine learning.
 A closed lab is an integral part of the course.

 This course provides student experience in the development or maintenance/enhancement of one or more software projects of a size and scope smaller to those encountered in the senior capstone.
-Pre-req: Permission of Instructor
+Permission of Instructor

 This course introduces students to the organization and architecture of computer systems, beginning with the standard von Neumann model and then moving forward to more recent architectural concepts.
 Topics include digital logic, data representations, as well as multiprocessors and alternate and contemporary architectures.
 A closed lab is an integral part of the course.